 When I started as a counselor at Norco College six years ago, we needed a new way to create and maintain electronic education plans, but the technology wasn’t where it needed to be to make that a reality.
 So, we stuck with our Excel spreadsheet-based system, manually creating plans for each student.
 It worked well enough, but these plans didn’t include course descriptions, we couldn’t clearly play out what-if scenarios and, perhaps most frustrating, we couldn’t edit them since they were saved as PDFs.
 If a student couldn’t get into a particular course or needed to make a change, we had to create a whole new education plan.

-Enter EduNav.
-Just seeing a quick demo of their SmartPlan platform made me do a double take.
+Enter EduNav SmartPlan.
+Just seeing a quick demo of the platform made me do a double take.
 It honestly seemed like it was too good to be true!